jitrapon/QuickOut/README.md

 Sample object theme: animals and balloons

 Gameplay: Objects appear in the screen randomly each level.
 On the top of the screen, there is a copy of one of the objects onscreen that will appear and vanish.
-Your goal is to burst the matching objects (in queue, or as many as possible before it changes).
+Your goal is to burst the matching objects until they disappear from the screen.
+Drag object out of the screen to change the goal immediately.
 Burst a number of objects to end the round.

 Points will be scored based on how fast you burst them, the time left after the round ends, and the maximum combos you have achieved.